-One ampere of current through each of two parallel conductors of infinite length, separated by one meter in empty space free of other magnetic fields, causes a force of exactly 2×10^{-7} N/m on each conductor.
+One ampere of current through each of two parallel conductors of infinite length, separated by one meter in empty space free of other magnetic fields, causes a force of exactly $2 \times 10^{-7}$ N/m on each conductor.
 Infinite-length straight wires are impractical and so, in practice, a current balance is constructed with coils of wire separated by a few centimeters.
 Force is measured to determine current.
 This also provides us with a method for measuring the coulomb.
 We measure the charge that flows for a current of one ampere in one second.
-That is, $1 \text{ C} = 1 \text{ A} \cdot \text{s}$.
+That is, $1 \text{ C} = 1 \text{ A} \cdot \text{s}$ .
 For both the ampere and the coulomb, the method of measuring force between conductors is the most accurate in practice.
+22.11 More Applications of Magnetism LEARNING OBJECTIVES By the end of this section, you will be able to: • Describe some applications of magnetism.

+Mass Spectrometry

-22.11 More Applications of Magnetism Mass Spectrometry The curved paths followed by charged particles in magnetic fields can be put to use.
-A charged particle moving perpendicular to a magnetic field travels in a circular path having a radius r. $$r = \frac{mv}{qB}$$ 22.34 It was noted that this relationship could be used to measure the mass of charged particles such as ions.
+The curved paths followed by charged particles in magnetic fields can be put to use.
+A charged particle moving perpendicular to a magnetic field travels in a circular path having a radius r.

+$$r = \frac{mv}{qB}$$

+22.34

+It was noted that this relationship could be used to measure the mass of charged particles such as ions.
 A mass spectrometer is a device that measures such masses.
 Most mass spectrometers use magnetic fields for this purpose, although some of them have extremely sophisticated designs.
 Since there are five variables in the relationship, there are many possibilities.
 However, if v, q, and B can be fixed, then the radius of the path r is simply proportional to the mass m of the charged particle.
 Let us examine one such mass spectrometer that has a relatively simple design.
-(See Figure 22.43.)
+(See Figure 22.41.)
 The process begins with an ion source, a device like an electron gun.
 The ion source gives ions their charge, accelerates them to some velocity v, and directs a beam of them into the next stage of the spectrometer.
 This next region is a velocity selector that only allows particles with a particular value of v to get through.